Kash Patel: It’s Time to Fence the FBI’s Money and Force Them to Release Document on Biden Family Dealings

 I think they'll be denied bond because they are clearly a flight risk.

-But it's a great case, Jan, and it's a great instance of the DOJ and FBI doing the work they should, um, handling fake whistleblowers the way they should be handled, utilizing sources and informants the way they're supposed to, and maybe Chris Ray should take a play out of the agents playbooks who ran this operation because it was done lawfully.
+But it's a great case, Jan, and it's a great instance of the DOJ and FBI doing the work they should, handling fake whistleblowers the way they should be handled, utilizing sources and informants the way they're supposed to.

-Well, and you know, the the thing that's also kind of remarkable to me, at least, you know, sometimes you hear a lot that things take a lot of time through government bureaucracy, like you said, for example, the declassification efforts can take months and so forth.
+Well, and you know, the thing that's also kind of remarkable to me, at least, you know, sometimes you hear a lot that things take a lot of time through government bureaucracy.

-It just struck me like, wow, this is really fast, right?
+It just struck me, like, wow, this is really fast, right?

 That doesn't mean they were able to do all that work in a week.

-What that tells me is they had preloaded all the work, the declassification, all the sourcing, all the material they would need, and then they waited until that last overt step need to be taken in terms of them being charged with the allegations of bribery and for corruption and fraud.
+And then they waited until that last overt step needed to be taken in terms of them being charged with the allegations of bribery and for corruption and fraud.

-And then they had the complaint, the charging document in the pipeline the whole time.
+And then they had the complaint, the charging document, in the pipeline the whole time.

 That's how it's done.